How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 7

 Vendor asked about your process first?
-If not, it is a product pitch, not your solution.
+If the proposal arrives before your process is understood, what you are looking at is a product pitch under your problem's label.

 Service / AUDIT